Fiserv/exchange/docs/getting-started/getting-started-underwriting-fullservice.md

 <!-- theme: info -->
 >**POST** `/intelligence/retrieve_report`

 After retrieving the available reports for a sub-merchant, the user can then view the reports through the `/monitoring/retrieve_report` endpoint.
 This will require the entity type to be sent along with the references for the report.
-This will respond witht he information gathered from the third party for the report and will be required to be reviewed.
+This will respond with the information gathered from the third party for the report and will be required to be reviewed.

 #### Overwrite intelligence reports